xournalpp/xournalpp.github.io/docs/guide/file-locations.md

 ## Cache folder

-The cache folder contains the `errorlogs` subfolder, which logs crashes from Xournal++.
+The cache folder contains the `errorlogs` subfolder, which stores crash logs.

 ## Temporary folder